n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.magento2.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Magento 2
+title: Magento 2 node documentation
 description: Documentation for the Magento 2 node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# Magento 2
+# Magento 2 node

 Use the Magento 2 node to automate work in Magento 2, and integrate Magento 2 with other applications. n8n has built-in support for a wide range of Magento 2 features, including creating, updating, deleting, and getting customers, invoices, orders, and projects.